yale-p2med/SARC_BAL/README.md

 These files are tab delimited text files that can be open in many programs, including Excel, R, and so on.
 The content in the files is self-explained.

+### Overlapped Gene Lists
+Under the `Supervised_Analysis/overlap_genelists_2` folder, we provide the list of overlapped genes that are simultaneously associated with any two clinical traits.
+For each given pairs of clincal traits (trait1, traits), the corresponding result files include the following:

+* file named `\[trait1\]_VS_\[trait2\]_all.txt`.
+This file has all the genes that are significantly associated with both trait1 and trait2.

+* file named `\[trait1\]_VS_\[trait2\]_samedirection.txt`.
+This file has all the genes that are significantly associated with both trait1 and trait2 with the same direction.
+For example, genes that are positively associated with both traits.

+* file named `\[trait1\]_VS_\[trait2\]_oppositedirection.txt`.
+This file has all the genes that are significantly associated with both trait1 and trait2 with the opposite direction.
+For example, genes that are positively associated with trait1 but negatively correlated with trait2.

+* file named `\[trait1\]_VS_\[trait2\]_[dir1][dir2].txt`.
+This file has all the genes that are significantly associated with both trait1 and trait2 with directions described by dir1 and dir2.
+For example, genes that are positively associated with trait1 but negatively correlated with trait2.

 ### Pathway Enrichment Analysis by MetaCore
 Under the `Supervised_Analysis/pathway_enrichment_metacore` folder, we provide the pathway enrichment analysis results for the gene lists under the `Supervised_Analysis/gene_lists` folder.
 Each gene list was divided into positive and negative lists based on the correlation coefficient.
 MetaCore was applied to both lists.

+##

 ## Unsupervised Analysis
 Under the `Unsupervised_Analysis` folder, we provide the results for the unsupervised analysis that identified gene modules using WGCNA and performed patient clustering using each module separately.